williamtyn/hangman/README.md

 ![Welcome image](assets/images/features/welcome.png)

 <h3 id="choose-nickname">Choose nickname</h3>
-The player must choose their nickname and player name to play the game.
+The player must choose their nickname/player name to play the game.

 ![Nickname](assets/images/features/nickname.png)

 <h3 id="rules">See rules</h3>
-If the player has never played before or doesn´t remember the rules, they get an option to see the rules before they start the game.
-If the player don´t want to see the rules, the game starts.
+If the player has never played before or doesn't remember the rules, they get an option to see the rules before they start the game.
+If the player doesn't want to see the rules, the game starts.

 ![See rules](assets/images/features/see_rules.png)